Investment Property Tax

 However, if it is the acquisition of a commercial investment property, GST input tax credits can be claimed where the purchaser is registered for GST.

-Investment Property Tax on Income
+How Investment Property Tax Affects Your Income Tax

 Rent and rental-related income is included in assessable income each year and is taxed at marginal rates.
 This is regardless of whether it is paid to the taxpayer or to the agent.